Rebecca Chalker

-Rebecca Chalker (born 1943) is a health writer and women's rights activist who is the author of several books on women's health issues.
+Rebecca Chalker (born 1943) is a health writer and women's rights activist who is the author of several books on women's health issues including The Clitoral Truth.

 Early life and education

-Chalker completed a BA in 1966 and an MA in 1975 from Florida State University, Tallahassee.
+Chalker completed a BA in 1966 and an MA in 1975 from Florida State University in Tallahassee.
 She served in the Peace Corps from 1966 to 1967 as a teacher in Iran at the Tehran School of Social Work.